 In August, the Museum will release the hatchlings they have been rearing for the past year and then begin the caring process over again with a new batch of turtles that have just hatched.

-To date, 643 Blanding’s turtles have been released into the wild by the Museum.
+To date, over 640 Blanding’s turtles have been released into the wild by the Museum.

 Funders for the Chicago Academy of Sciences / Peggy Notebaert Nature Museum’s work with the Blanding’s turtle include the Vanderpoel Foundation and Art Cherolia.